 Enjoy a rigorous but accessible sequence that will challenge and work your body, leaving you feeling accomplished and relaxed.
 This practice will help you build the endurance and strength required to target some of those trickier postures including arm balances and inversions.

-Open to all levels, (except complete beginners) but be prepared to breath, move & sweat!
+Open to all who have a regular practice, (except beginners) who want to challenge themselves!
 These classes do tend to raise the temperature of the room, so may we ask that you bring a towel.

 This is a mind-body class consisting of a series of ‘core-building’ exercises, with specific emphasis on breathing and alignment.
 Through consistent practice, this class will strengthen the pelvic floor muscle, core stabilising muscles, improve flexibility, balance, alignment and overall posture.

-These classes are suitable for any level of practitioner, everyone welcome!
+These classes are suitable for any level of practitioner, but are not suitable for pregnancy.

 Discover how to ‘do’ less yet achieve more!
 Let go and consciously breathe in a sequence of energy-restoring poses.
 Using the support of props, you will explore a deepening flexibility and release ‘sticky’ areas of tightness.